 The exhibition is a critical eye to the appropriation of territories, but also at the construction of an otherness that not only maintains its hegemonic position through material elements but also symbolic domination.
 Finally, the potential of the proposal lies in the sharp question posed by the visitor: Are we able to break down the boundaries that encode our gaze?

 Elo Vega (Huelva, Spain, 1967) and Rogelio López Cuenca (Málaga, Spain, 1959) are visual artists and researchers.
-Doctors in Research in Art and Humanities, their artistic practice focuses on the analysis of the mass media, the construction of identities and cultural criticism; work that they develop using procedures typical of both the visual arts and literature or social sciences.
+Doctors in Research in Art and Humanities, their artistic practice focuses on the analysis of the mass media, the construction of identities and cultural criticism; work that they develop using procedures specific to both the visual arts and literature or the social sciences.

-Creation and research are inextricably woven into their work, in the form of audiovisual productions, exhibitions, publications, interventions in public spaces or online work: artistic projects that are at the same time devices for criticizing culture and a political instrument.
+Creation and research are inextricably intertwined in his work, in the form of audiovisual productions, exhibitions, publications, interventions in public spaces or works in the network: artistic projects that are at the same time devices of culture criticism and political instrument.